 What is worn on top is usually based on your choice of shorts.
 The classic style road cycling jersey will pair best with bib shorts and offer a full front zip with rear pockets.
 A slim-fitting mountain biking jersey will add to the more casual look of baggy shorts.

 A more important consideration is the material your jersey is made from.
 Man-made fibres offer excellent hot weather comfort with superb ventilation which helps keep you dry and cool.
 For colder or changeable rides, merino wool is extremely versatile, it will keep you warm even when wet and doesn’t get as smelly post-ride.

 With gravel routes often taking you beyond the reaches of civilisation, being prepared for unexpected weather conditions is vital.
 Unlike road rides, there are no handy cafes or bus stops to shelter in halfway up a mountain should the weather take a turn for the worst.

-Having a jacket that has a high waterproof rating and packs up small will make a big to a ride whether you’re wearing it or not.
-It is well worth considering how easy a jacket is to wash as when the rain starts, a gravel road will coat everything in dirt very quickly.
+Having a jacket that has a high waterproof rating and packs up small will make a big difference to a ride whether you’re wearing it or not.
+It is also worth considering how easy a jacket is to wash as when the rain starts, a gravel road will coat everything in dirt very quickly.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.